Medical career - doctor

 Possession of the degree of MB BCh BAO entitles you to be provisionally registered with the General Medical Council.
 You can then apply for entry to a two-year Foundation Training Programme which will allow you to work and practise as a doctor in the UK.

-On satisfactory completion of the Foundation Programme, you will then be eligible to enter specialist training in your chosen field of practice.
+After satisfactory finish of the Foundation Programme, you will then be eligible to enter specialist training in your chosen field of practice.
 This will take between three and eight years depending on your chosen area of practise.